cagov/design-system/components/site-footer/README.md

 - For primary calls to action
 - As secondary navigation
 - To link to information that meets primary user needs

-Do not put any contact information in the site footer.
-This goes in the [statewide footer](/components/statewide-footer/readme/).

 Do not include more than one social media account per platform.